crisis-cadres/praxis-hub/chapters/the-corporate-edge.md

 ## When Formal Structures Become Strategic Assets

 In eras of decline, survival demands cunning as much as idealism.
-Traditional models of resistance like protest movements, the underground collectives, or tight-knit bands of activists, often prove fragile in such environments.
+Traditional models of resistance like protest movements, underground collectives, or tight-knit bands of activists, often prove fragile in such environments.
 Their informality makes them vulnerable.
 Their visibility makes them easy targets.

 To those seeking autonomy, adopting a formal, legally recognized entity may seem paradoxical, even distasteful.
 We must look past this knee-jerk reaction.
 Paradox can be a weapon.
 A properly constructed company is dull on the surface, but meticulously engineered for resilience beneath.
 They can provide what radical collectives so often lack: durability, operational security, and the means to accumulate resources under the noses of those who would seize or suppress them.